MLHale/insure-container-sec/phase2ReadMe.md

 * Created a Bash script to satisfy each of the four NSA scenarios
 * Determined a baseline to begin Part 2 of the project

+### Hinderances

+Thus far, we have had a total of 2.5 project changes.
+Unfortuantley, this set us back a bit at the beginning.
+The only other hinderance we ran into was miscommunication with our project sponsor about Part 2 of our project.

 # Technical Implementation

 The team has broked down the technical portion in two parts: the setup of the containers then testing.